PhilipPragerUrbina/RockPaperScissorsProject/README.md

-# RPSAITemplate
+# Rock paper Scissors Project
-A template for creating RPS.RPS AIs
+A repository for AP comp sci